-The Chase Sapphire Preferred doesn’t have the greatest rewards rates — you’ll earn 2 points per dollar on dining and travel and 1 point per dollar on everything else.
-But it offers 60,000 bonus points after you spend $4,000 in the first three months — that’s worth $750 in travel when you use points to book through Chase.
+The Chase Sapphire Preferred doesn’t have the greatest rewards rates — you’ll earn 3 points per dollar on dining, 2 points per dollar on travel, and 1 point per dollar on everything else.
+But it offers 60,000 bonus points after you spend $4,000 in the first three months — that’s worth $750 in travel when you use points to book through Chase Ultimate Rewards®.

 The card also allows you to transfer your points to nine airline frequent flyer programs and three hotel rewards programs, giving you the chance to get even more flexibility and value out of your rewards.

 The card has a $95 annual fee but doesn’t charge foreign transaction fees.